 35 Scary Sea Creatures

 Every summer, humans around the world casually step into the ocean for a swim.
 But it makes no sense.
+As adorable as baby dolphins are, there's a lot more out there than friendly sea critters.
 It's like walking into the living room of sharks, eels and dozens of other scary sea creatures that would love to eat us.
 And we do it voluntarily.
 Why?!

 Even worse, we've only explored 5 percent of the ocean.
 That means the scary sea creatures on this list are less than 5 percent of what's out there.
 Can you imagine what other ocean animals might be lurking in the deep sea?